freebsd/freebsd-src/libunbound/python/doc/examples/example4.rst

         else:
             print "Result is insecure"

-More detailed informations can be seen in libUnbound DNSSEC tutorial `here`_.
+More detailed information can be seen in libUnbound DNSSEC tutorial `here`_.

 .. _here: http://www.unbound.net/documentation/libunbound-tutorial-6.html